Museum visualization with Blender

 One type of project that we never featured here in Blender 3D Architect is a museum visualization with Blender.

-Today you have the opportunity to check a beautiful project from digital artist Paulina Kochanowicz, which often appear in Blender 3D Architect with residential projects.
+Today you have the opportunity to check a beautiful project from digital artist Paulina Kochanowicz, which often appears in Blender 3D Architect with residential projects.

 The project is a modernization of the old embassy of Lithuania in Warsaw, which will now be a museum.